 Icon Design · Sketch · SVG · Animation

 I just released a free web-app for optimizing SVGs—especially those exported from Sketch.
 It's called SVGito, and it's launching with a few optimizations that you won't find in other SVG optimizers.
 The big one is cleaning up Sketch's extra fill + inside/outside border markup, discussed in my recent Sketch borders article.
-SVGito was inspired by the new course I’m working on, about SVG workflows in Sketch.
+SVGito was inspired by my new course about SVG workflows in Sketch.

 Check out the release article to learn about SVGito and its optimizations.